 Months after Smith was sidelined, 21-year old sensation Meghan Trainor joined him on the unable-to-perform list.
 At first, it seemed that Trainor only needed to cancel a few dates on her 28-stop M-Train tour to give her vocal instrument a chance to bounce back.
 In early July 2015, she had to cancel the first two shows.
 The singer posted the diagnosis online, stating, “I don’t want anyone worrying, but I have had a hemorrhage on my vocal cords.
 Right now the doctors want me on complete vocal rest until they are healed so I have to postpone my first two shows.”

-A few days later, Billboard reported that although she was recovering, her next three dates were also cancelled on doctor’s advice.
+A few days later, Billboard reported that although she was recovering, her next three dates were also cancelled on doctor’s advice due to poor vocal health.
 After getting the green light to resume performing, the singer made the next 13 tour stops before throwing in the towel after her August 8th show.
 It appears she never fully regained her health and unwisely tried to stay on tour while battling bronchitis.

 Trainor’s first move as her recovery proceeded was to get back into the studio to record the follow up to her debut release, Title, which had enjoyed four Billboard top 20 hits.
 This allowed her to establish a far less rigorous studio schedule as compared to life on the road.
 Post surgery, she had also commented that she had great difficulty sleeping while on tour and never really got used to living in the 24-hour a day bubble that is “road life” – constantly bouncing back and forth between the stage, interviews, and the tour bus.
 Her sophomore effort, Thank You, dropped on May 6, 2016, and happily for her legions of Megatronz, showed her voice in fine form after her surgery and her follow up vocal therapy program.